joinpursuit/Pursuit-Core-Web/full-stack-express/express-sql-delete-update/README.md

 }
 ```

 Remember, the same rules apply that applied for create.
-There must be a name and `is_favorite` must be a boolean.
+There must be a name and `is_favorite` must be a boolean (or undefined - why is undefined an ok option?).

 We can easily update our function to do those checks